 Download Predive safety checklist.pdf

-To learn what to look for, and for an example gear checklist, see the Know Your Gear article.
+To learn what to look for in your gear, and for an example gear checklist, see the Know Your Gear article.